Hardcoreprawn/servicenow-azuread-sso-automation/setup/README_ORG.md

 1. Edit variables in `variables.tf` as needed.
 2. Run `terraform init` and `terraform apply` in the `setup` directory.
 3. Review outputs in `outputs.tf` for integration points.

+---

+## Devcontainer PAT Automation

+The devcontainer automatically loads the Azure DevOps PAT from Azure Key Vault at startup for all local development sessions.
+If you change the Key Vault secret name or the tfvars file, update `setup/set_azdo_pat_env.sh` accordingly.